 Sponsored in honour of Grace Brodsky’s birthday with love from Jonathan and Sarah

-Having never been outside of her home, she has never met people or been outside, Peggy is basically feral.
 All of the dogs were taken into custody and as you can well imagine this was pretty traumatic for the dogs.
+Having never been outside of her home, she had never met people or been outside, Peggy was basically feral.
 Peggy and her siblings are very shutdown and very afraid of all the new changes in their lives.

-Peggy is learning to accept the outdoors.
-During her first week in care, the backyard was overwhelming for her, but she is slowly adjusting.
-She does her business outside, but it is not her idea of a relaxing place to spend time.
+Peggy has learning to accept the outdoors.
+During her first week in care, the backyard was overwhelming for her, but she has slowly adjusting.
+She now goes outside on command and does her business outside.

 She will lay with her foster parents on the couch, but it takes her a bit to relax and settle in.
 This is improving and she has enjoy human company.
 She loves to sleep up on the bed with her foster parents and has become quiet playful and relaxed in this space.
 She has her spot on the couch and if you sit close to it, she will put her head on you for petting.

 Peggy has adjusted well to the yard and outside and is now going on short walks.
 She’s starting to enjoy this!